 Famotidine for dogs is used to control stomach acid.
 In people, the condition we most associate with this is heartburn.

-In dogs famotidine is prescribed when a gastric ulcer is suspected, the dog is nauseous, or where acid-reflux into the esophagus is suspected.
+In dogs famotidine is prescribed when a gastric ulcer is suspected, the dog is nauseous, or when acid reflux into the esophagus is suspected.

-Health problems which can cause nausea or gastric ulcers include:
+Health problems that can cause nausea or gastric ulcers include: